 You can use these fields to list a client’s insurance plan.
-For best practices when entering their Insurance Information, you can refer to our guide: Setting up insurance billing for your clients.
+For best practices when entering their Insurance Information, see Setting up insurance billing for your clients.

-Tip: For best practices when entering a client’s Insurance Information, refer to our guide Setting up insurance billing for your clients.
+Tip: For best practices when entering a client’s Insurance Information, see Setting up insurance billing for your clients.

 Note: See How do I use Authorization Tracking? for more information about this feature.

 Insurance Claim/CMS Fields

 Check Show additional claim fields if you’d like to enable additional fields for your insurance claims:

 Note: Most insurance payers don't require these fields.
 If you're unsure if a field needs to be completed on a claim, we recommend reaching out to the payer directly for confirmation.